Skip to main content

 Contract cheating

 Academic integrity means ensuring that all of your work is a true expression of your individual understanding and ideas.
 Contract cheating is an attempt to undermine this commitment by submitting work that you have asked someone else to produce for you, or which you know to have been produced by somebody else.
-This applies to work bought from any source, including online essay and report writing services, and also applies to work provided by a third party without any payment.
+This applies to work bought from any source, including online essay writing services or online tutor services, and also applies to work provided by a third party without any payment.
 Commercial services that encourage and enable students to cheat are illegal in the United Kingdom.

 Obtaining work from others by theft, deceit or fraud

-Deliberately or unintentionally submitting work that has been obtained illegally by tricking others or stealing from them is a serious breach of academic integrity.
+Submitting work that has been obtained by tricking others or stealing from them is a serious breach of academic integrity.
 This applies to materials that form part of a submission, as well as to entire assignments.
+Taking assessment questions or exam papers and sharing them with third parties, including with online “homework help” or “answer sharing” websites, is also viewed as theft of work, as well as a breach of University copyright.

 Fabrication

 As a student, you are part of a community of scholars who exchange and engage with new ideas and information in an open and respectful manner.
 It is therefore vital that your work is not only your own, but also truthful and genuine, and that it does not contain material that is untrue or made up.
-This applies particularly (but not only) to laboratory and practical work, and to research results presented in dissertations, theses and other project work.
+This applies particularly (but not only) to laboratory and practical work, and to research data presented in dissertations, theses and other project work.
+It is also misconduct to falsify drafts, submission receipts or feedback.

 Collusion

-If the assignment is intended to be completed independently, then any deliberate attempt to work with others to reduce the time and effort that you have to invest, or to mislead the marker about your individual understanding, would be academic malpractice.
+If the assessment is intended to be completed independently, then any deliberate attempt to work with others to reduce the time and effort that you have to invest, or to mislead the marker about your individual understanding, would be academic misconduct.

 You must also be careful that you do not accidentally compromise your independence, for example, by sharing notes and other preparatory materials with your coursemates.
-The requirement to work independently applies to all stages of work on an assignment, from first preparations to final editing and submission.
-See our groupwork section for guidance.
+The requirement to work independently applies to all stages of work on an assessment, from first preparations to final editing and submission.
+See our group work section for guidance.

-Our shared standards of academic integrity also apply to timed online assessments.
-Rules about the avoidance of plagiarism, collusion, fabrication and other forms of academic malpractice apply just as much to online assessments as to any other form of university work.
+Our shared standards of academic integrity also apply to in-person examinations.
+Rules about the avoidance of plagiarism, collusion, fabrication and other forms of academic misconduct apply just as much to examinations as to any other form of university work.
 This means:

-• you should not obtain the assessment questions in advance of the time period for the assessment
+• you should not obtain the exam questions in advance of the exam

-• you should not discuss either the content of the assessment or your answers with anyone else during the time between the release of the assessment paper and the final deadline for submission of answers, as this would be a form of collusion
+• you should not discuss either the content of the assessment or your answers with anyone else during the exam

-Read the University’s proof-reading policy (PDF) for detailed guidance on the different types of support from university staff that students are allowed – and encouraged – to ask for.
+Read the University’s proofreading policy (.docx) for detailed guidance on the different types of support from university staff that students are allowed – and encouraged – to ask for.

-Many websites claim to offer free plagiarism checks if you submit your essay to them.
+Many websites claim to offer free plagiarism or AI checks if you submit your essay to them.
 This might result in your essays being sold to other students and could mean that your work shows up as being stolen or plagiarised when you submit it through Turnitin.
+Additionally, these services do not always provide accurate information and could cause you to worry about your work unnecessarily.
+If you are confident that you have used sources carefully and cited and referenced them accurately, you do not need to worry about your work being “flagged” for plagiarism.
+Your tutors will use their own judgement, not just the Turnitin similarity score, to decide whether there are any issues in your work.

-Avoiding plagiarism and other forms of academic malpractice
+Avoiding plagiarism and other forms of academic misconduct

 There are no “shortcuts” to avoiding plagiarism, but you can avoid it by applying the advice in our Skills for good academic practice section and by making the most of the support provided to you by the University.

-You can develop and check your understanding of plagiarism and the other forms of academic malpractice discussed here with the Academic Integrity Tutorial and test.
+You can develop and check your understanding of plagiarism and the other forms of academic misconduct discussed here with the Academic Integrity Tutorial and test.